Inside: shark science for kids. This simple shark experiment helps kids understand how oil in shark’s liver helps them float.

 In contrast to other fish, who have bladders filled with gas, sharks have liver filled with low-density oil that is similar to vegetable oil.
 In this experiment, we use vegetable oil to explore the subject of buoyancy and make our “sharks” float.

 First, we attach pennies to a toilet paper roll and place it in the water.
 It sinks.
 Then we fill a balloon with oil, placed it inside the toilet paper roll, and put it back in the water.
-Not it floats!
+How is it possible that pennies sunk, but pennies + oil don’t?

 My shark-obsessed kids love doing this experiment over and over again.